postmanlabs/labs-docs/src/pages/docs/api-governance/configurable-rules/configuring-api-security-rules.md

 You can also select **Upload file(s)** to upload a new rule in valid YAML or JSON format.

-#### Custom rule guidelines

-Postman uses [Spectral v6](https://github.com/stoplightio/spectral/releases/) to define custom rules, and any new rules you create must adhere to Spectral v6 [guidelines for custom rules](https://github.com/stoplightio/spectral#1-create-a-local-ruleset).

-* Custom rules can't contain Spectral custom functions.
-* You can't create a custom rule that duplicates an existing rule.
+> You can't create a custom rule that duplicates an existing rule.

 ### Removing custom rules